ijoshsmith/json2swift/README.md

 - Creates properties with *required* values whenever possible, but *optional* if necessary
 - Processes a single JSON file or a directory of JSON files

+## What is code generation?

+Using a JSON-to-Swift code generator is very different from using a JSON library API.
+If you have never worked with a code generator before, check out [this blog post](https://ijoshsmith.com/2016/11/03/swift-json-library-vs-code-generation/) for a quick overview.

 ## How to get it

 - Clone the repository, or download the source code